Democrats Launch Sweeping Corruption Probe Into Donald Trump And His Family

 The probe will also look at Allen Weisselberg, who has been under scrutiny recently as a key witness involved in alleged hush payments made to women who were claiming to have had affairs with the president after Michael Cohen claimed that Weisselberg knew about the payments.

-Additionally, the probe is asking for information from The National Enquirer, American Media Inc. (AMI).
+Additionally, the probe is asking for information from The National Enquirer parent company American Media Inc. (AMI).

 The overall goal of the probe is to gather a wealth of data that can be used in the future to guide any investigations.